-To prevent pregnancy and infections, always use a condom if you are having sex.
+To prevent pregnancy and a sexually transmitted infection (STI), always use a condom if you are having sex.
 This should be used in addition to primary method of birth control (e.g., "the pill" or injections, etc).

 Whether you’re pregnant or planning on getting pregnant, talk to your doctor about things you can do to keep healthy, and to have a healthy baby.
 These include a healthy diet and regular exercise.